alejus27/ServerGo_Challenge/README.md

 # ServerGo_Challenge

 Go TCP server to transfer files between clients.

-The clients can subscribe to channels to send and receive files.
+The clients can subscribe to channels to send and receive files through CLI.

-The process is controlled through CLI.
+(Default channels ch_1, ch_2, ch_3).

 # Server
 Enter the server folder and follow the next steps.